carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 >
 > Commands:
 > 1. cluster: Cluster proteins in protein families.
-> 2. partition: partition the pangenome graph.
+> 2. partition: Partition the pangenome graph.
-> 3. rgp: predicts Regions of Genomic Plasticity in the genomes of your pangenome.
+> 3. rgp: Predicts Regions of Genomic Plasticity in the genomes of your pangenome.
 > 4. annotate: Annotate genomes.
 > 5. graph: Create the pangenome graph.
 > 6. spot: Predicts spots in your pangenome.